Lawizer Logo

 Letter of Intent (LOI) Drafting

-Why You Need a Formal Letter of Intent
+Why a Letter of Intent Is Important

 Key Protections & Benefits

-Establishes mutual understanding and preliminary terms
+Establishes mutual understanding and preliminary transaction terms.

-Reduces misunderstandings before formal contracts
+Reduces misunderstandings before drafting formal contracts.

-Guidance on binding vs non-binding clauses
+Clear guidance on binding vs non-binding clauses.

 Pre-Requisites for Drafting